 Non-Deep Learning Models

-Due to the nature of the Scikit Learn classifiers (SGD, SVM & RF), the only score that will be produced from these models is the Validation Accuracy (VA).
+Due to the Scikit Learn classifiers (SGD, SVM & RF), the only score produced from these models is the Validation Accuracy (VA).
 A good VA here will be anything higher than 70%.

-The Gaussian NB classifier makes use of cross validation [34] to verify the accuracy of the models across each fold and as a result, the only metric to be observed here is the mean Validation Accuracy from running cross validation on all the folds.
+The Gaussian NB classifier uses cross-validation [34] to verify the accuracy of the models across each fold.
+As a result, the only metric to be observed here is the mean Validation Accuracy from running cross-validation on all the folds.

 Setting Up and Executing the Experiments

-For each information storage structure, I will be running experiments on each of the nine models.
-Each storage structure will have all its experiments contained in the same file to make identifying the most accurate model easier.
+I will run experiments on the nine models for each information storage structure.
+Each storage structure will contain all its experiments in the same file to make identifying the most accurate model easier.

 To execute the models, I have created a Boolean variable called ‘hashed’.
-If this value is set to ‘True’, it means that the model is being tested on the hashed version of the embeddings.
-If it set to ‘False’, then the model is being tested on the version of the embeddings that has been calculated using the vectorization function (unhashed).
-I have run each of the experiments on both the hashed and unhashed versions of the datasets.
+If this value is set to ‘True’, the model is tested on the hashed version of the embeddings.
+If it is set to ‘False’, then the model is being tested on the version of the embeddings calculated using the vectorization function (unhashed).
+I have run experiments on both the hashed and unhashed versions of the datasets.

 Analysis and Evaluation of Results